dashvlas/awesome-ios-interview/Resources/English.md

 ## Concurrency

-### Different ways of achieving concurrency in OS X and iOS
+### Different ways of achieving concurrency in Mac OS and iOS
 There are basically three ways of achieving concurrency in iOS:
 1. threads
 2. GCD